peytondmurray/minimal-mistakes/_posts/2019-02-12-multigrid-solve-odes.md

 ![one_level_v]{:class="img-responsive"}

-Of course you don't have to stop with one grid-coarsening step - in fact, it's best to move to the coarsest grid possible, using the Jacobi solver there, and then moving back to the fine grid:
+Of course you don't have to stop with one grid-coarsening step - in fact, it's best to move to a coarse grid, iterate the Jacobi solver a few times, then move to a coarser grid, Jacobi-iterate a few times, and so on.
+At some point, the coarse grid will only consist of a few points; then you move back to a finer grid, Jacobi-iterate a few times, move to a finer grid, Jacobi iterate a few more times, and so on until you get back to the original grid spacing:

 ![multi_level_v]{:class="img-responsive"}

 This is called the V-cycle multigrid method (VMG for short), and it allows these sorts of problems to be solved way faster than using the Jacobi method on the original problem alone.
+In practice, it turns out to be even better to start on the coarsest grid possible, and follow this sort of pattern, called Full Multigrid (FMG):

+![full_multigrid]{:class="img-responsive"}

+# Moving Between Grids

+Up until now, I've swept the details of switching between different grid spacings under the rug.
+Of course, it's an important part of the machinery behind multigrid, but it actually turns out to be pretty simple.
+To move $v$ from a grid with spacing $2h$ to one with spacing $h$, we just use an interpolation scheme:

+$$
+v_i^{h} =
+\begin{cases}
+\frac{1}{2}v_{i/2}^{2h} & \text{for odd } i \\
+\frac{1}{2}(v_{(i-1)/2}^{2h} + v_{(i+1)/2}^{2h}) & \text{for even } i
+\end{cases}
+$$

 # Appendix: Dirichlet Boundary Conditions